dgerkol/dgerkol/README.md

 <h2 align="left" id="macropower-tech">Favorite Tech</h2>

-<b> I like to automate, cloud engineer and explore complicate systems :light_bulb:</b>
+<b> I like to automate, cloud engineer and explore complex systems 💡</b>
 <br>
 > Tools, languages, and other things that I like to work with: